My Favorite Hostess Gifts

-When I created this gift, it was a doozy as I had not formally met the hostess until arriving on her doorstep.
+When I created this gift, it was a doozy, as I had not formally met the hostess until arriving on her doorstep.
+And what a doorstep it was - huge home in Cashiers and I was staying there for two nights.

-I was consulting on an event that was located out of town and during the planning, was invited to one of their committee meetings and the patron reception.
+I was consulting on an event in Cashiers, NC, and during the planning, was invited to one of their committee meetings and the patron reception.
 Turns out I was being hosted in this incredible home by someone I had chatted with over the phone but had never met.
 So, of course I was going to bring a hostess gift (or bread n' butter gift as my mama used to say), but this particular hostess, whose home had been featured in several designer coffee table books, seemed to warrant more than a bottle of wine.

 I had spoken to her enough that I either knew or could guess some of her interests.
 So, I decided to ask myself a few questions: